solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

     be better to relax as many constraints as possible, rather than just some.
     Any reliance on account state, means the protocol requires synchronous execution.
+    For this reason, the constraint on fee-paying was also decided to be relaxed.
 3. Additionally, relax the address lookup table resolution constraint
     - This was considered, since it is a transaction-level constraint that is depdendent on account-state.
 However, due to entry-level and block-level